jigx-com/jigx-docs-examples/docs/Components/form/choice-field.md

           instanceId: Address
           options:
             label: Address
             isMultiline: true

-# if yes go to online-store
+# If yes go to online-store.
 actions:
   - children:
       - type: action.action-list
         options:
           # Hide the button until the No option is selected.
           # Then show the button and go to the order jig.
           isHidden: =@ctx.components.new-customer.state.value ='No' ? false:true
           title: Place order
           isSequential: true